spryker/spryker-docs/docs/scos/dev/front-end-development/202307.0/marketplace/ui-components-library/datasources/datasource-trigger/datasource-trigger.md

 ## Datasource types

-There are a few common Datasources that are available in UI library as separate packages:
+There are a few common Datasources that are available in the UI library as separate packages:

 - [Change](/docs/scos/dev/front-end-development/{{page.version}}/marketplace/ui-components-library/datasources/datasource-trigger/datasource-trigger-change.html) — allows passing data along with the configuration of the Datasource using `change` event.
 - [Input](/docs/scos/dev/front-end-development/{{page.version}}/marketplace/ui-components-library/datasources/datasource-trigger/datasource-trigger-input.html) — allows passing data along with the configuration of the Datasource using `input` event.